 Karolina and Michael have the cutest son, and I have been honored to photograph their moments from the time they were expecting him until now, Luc’s five month photos.
 They are such a beautiful little family, and I loved doing these holiday photos for them, watching them read to Luc in French, sing to him in Portuguese (a beautiful language that I’ll never understand but am always completely mesmerized by), and play with him by the Christmas tree.
-All of my family sessions are so special to me, and the more I do them, the more my heart has been filled with so much love and tenderness.
-These moments are so precious, and I’m honored to keep them encapsulated in photographs forever.

 The holidays are always such a special time filled with family and love and lots of cozy traditions.
 I have always loved Christmas and have been wanting to photograph this time of year, so this year I offered some Christmas minis.
 I wanted them to be semi-candid, in the home, sweet little moments that families don’t often get to have tangible memories.